Your salmon supplier

 Mortality is registered at every site every day and reported for each region of the company.
 We calculate an annual rolling cumulative morality as a proportion of the estimated number of fish in the sea in the last 12 month of the year (adjusted for harvest, culling and all mortalities).
 This measurement is to adjust for short term variations and to enable to show longer term trends.

 It might happen that there is an acute mortality event.
-Such events are immediately reported to authorities and actions according to our plans are initiated.
+Such events and the causes of an event are immediately reported to authorities and actions according to our plans are initiated.
 Reason for acute mortality could be many but would most often be, sudden deterioration in the water quality or disease outbreak.
+Also, storms may cause acute mortality events.
 Such events are commented on in the annual sustainability report.

 TRANSPORT AND HARVEST

 Standards and procedures for transport of live fish aim to secure the health and welfare of the fish during loading, transport and unloading.
-Basic is that equipment for example pumps, speed, and flow of water must be designed to not harm the fish.
+Basic is that equipment for example pumps, speed, and flow of water must be designed to not harm the fish, this includes that the pumps used have suitable speed and flow and are designed not to injury the fish.
 In the well boats used for transporting live fish, maintaining the water quality (oxygen and pH) and the speed is key for not stressing the fish.
-Cameras allows monitoring the fish behaviour during transport and act according to plans if welfare degrades during transport.
+Cameras allows monitoring the fish behaviour during transport and there is always an action plan for eventual situation if welfare degrades during transport.
 Stocking density for our fish in well boats are determined by the boats technology to control the water quality parameters, and if the fish shows sign of disease specific rules set by authorities applies for transport.
 Not all fish are transported by well boats.
 Parts of our production is harvested cage side in specialized boats for this.

 The goal is that salmon has a good life until the end, and the humane slaughter process is designed for this.
-All of our salmon (Atlantic & Coho) across all our operations in Norway, Canada and Chile are stunned by automated percussive blow prior to slaughtering (which consists of gill gut/exsanguination).
+Cermaq applies stun-kill method and all of our salmon (Atlantic & Coho) across all our operations in Norway, Canada and Chile are stunned by automated percussive blow prior to slaughtering (which consists of gill gut/exsanguination).
 If automated percussive stunning should fail for any individual salmon – Cermaq implements a back-up method of semi-automatic percussive stun by trained staff, to ensure that these fish are humanely stunned and killed prior to processing.

 Transparency